Saxon milepost: Erection of the columns

 On 19 September 1721, an Electoral order was issued to the districts (Ämter) of Dresden, Meißen and Großenhain, to erect stone columns as mileposts.
 On 1 November 1721, this order was extended to the entire state.
 On the same day the state authorities in charge issued the general ordinance for the "Establishment of Stone Postal Columns" (Setzung der steinernen Post-Säulen) and the instruction that the costs of erecting them were to be borne by the landowner of the locations affected.
 For Upper Lusatia, a separate instruction followed on 24 November 1721.

 Zürner, who had been tasked by Augustus the Strong on 14 December 1721, worked out himself the details of which mileposts were to be erected.
 Zürner set forth that a large distance column (Distanzsäule) was to be erected immediately in front of the gates of a town.
 Similarly there were to be quarter-mile, half-mile and whole-mile stones at the corresponding intervals.
 In the Saxon part of the County of Henneberg cast iron posts were erected instead of the usual stone columns, and in the County of Mansfeld there were no mileposts at all.

 Originally about 300 distance mileposts and around 1,200 other roadside mileposts were erected.
 About 200 of them have at least partly survived or have been faithfully reconstructed.
 Replicas were increasingly made after 1990.

 Today the Saxon section of the Old Dresden to Teplitz Post Road is considered the historic transport link with the most surviving postal mileposts.

 The material used for the mileposts in Saxony varies widely.
 They were usually made from the prevailing building stone of the local area, which is also reflected in the building materials used in Saxony's architecture in general.
 Elbe sandstone from several quarries in Saxon Switzerland and the area of the Tharandt Forest was used for most of the stones.
 Other frequently used materials were Rochlitz porphyry in Central Saxony and Lusatian granite in eastern Saxony.
-In the Chemnitz area, Hilbersdorf porphyritic tuff quarried at Hilbersdorf and Flöha was used as a milepost material In the upper Ore Mountains and the Vogtland mileposts were made of local granite, for example, Wiesenbad Granite, granite of the Greifensteine area, Schwarzenberg Granite, Kirchberg Granite or Bad Brambach Granite of the "Fichtelgebirge type".
+In the Chemnitz area, Hilbersdorf porphyritic tuff quarried at Hilbersdorf and Flöha was used as a milepost material In the upper Ore Mountains and the Vogtland mileposts were made of local granite, for example, Wiesenbad Granite, granite of the Greifensteine area, Schwarzenberg Granite, Kirchberg Granite or Bad Brambach Granite of the "Fichtel Mountains type".
 The different weathering properties of these diverse types of stone proves to be a challenge for the conservation of these monuments in many cases.
 This is also the reason why numerous mileposts no longer exist.